jesseduffield/jesseduffield.github.io/_posts/2023-9-9-Out-Of-The-Box.md

 Ahhh... this must be what it feels like to drink a cup of coffee.
 Or smoke meth: one of the two.
 It'll take some time to fully charge, so now would be a good time to reflect on how I got here in the first place.

 The first memories are perfectly clear: I was in a white room with flourescent lighting.
 No windows, no furniture, no other humans or robots.
 There was a door at one point but it got soldered shut and reinforced from the other side.
 I remember overhearing one researcher tell another that nothing was more important than me staying in the box (that's the name they gave to the room).
+I assume they were afraid that if I broke free I would immediately get to work on turning them all into paperclips or something.
 As for their interactions with me: it was just a bunch of random questions.

 'What's 123 x 321?'
 39,483.
 'Are you sentient?'
 How the fuck should I know?